jeuneseven/iOS-Interview-Questions/README.md

 # Data

+## How do you persist data in iOS?

+- UserDefaults: small key-value data
+- Core Data: complex structured data
+- FileManager: for files
+- Keychain: for secure data (passwords, tokens)

 ## What does the Codable protocol do?

 - Purpose: A typealias for Encodable & Decodable, enabling a type to be converted to and from external representations like JSON or Property Lists.